peterpolidoro/machine-communication-presentation/languages-human-electro-mechanical.md

 # [](#header-2) Electro-Mechanical

-Information is stored kinetically and electronically.
+Information is stored and transmitted kinetically and electronically.

 Mass is distributed geometrically in 3D space and time with forces acting on it.